Natural gas, as its name suggests, is made by nature. Its composition therefore depends on where it comes from in the world.

 Our Dutch neighbours have decided to halt the extraction of gas from the Slochteren sub-soil.
 The deposit is running out and it seems that drilling is affecting the number of earth tremors in the Groningen region.

-We are therefore going to have to move to rich gas throughout the country.
 This is also called gas L to H conversion.

-In reality, rich gas has more energy per m3 and therefore less gas is needed to produce the same amount of heat as with lean gas.
+No. In reality, rich gas has more energy per m3 and therefore less gas is needed to produce the same amount of heat as with lean gas.

 Is our bill now going to be reduced?
 No, because it is based on the energy obtained, not on the volume delivered.
 This is why the gas price is expressed in kWh, the energy measurement unit, and not in m3.